 The board and district administration continue to be good stewards of financial resources.
 The reductions in revenues and expenditures, combined with growing enrollment, have resulted in a lower expenditure per student for the district.
 However, the quality of academic program remains strong and the district remains sensitive to cuts that directly affect classroom instruction.

 Each year since 2011, the board has approved adding positions to address growing enrollment and program needs throughout the district and expenditures have increased accordingly.
-As financial resources became available, additional days have been added to students and staff calendars with the goal of full calendar restoration by 2017.
+As financial resources became available, additional days have been added to students and staff calendars, and full calendar restoration is in place for 2017.
 Dalton Public Schools is committed to maintaining appropriate resources to ensure educational excellence while being responsive and respectful to the local economy and community.